sognen/Emulator-Updater/README.md

 ## Usercases

-- Update emulators when there is no other convenient way to update it, .e.g., Arcade machines
+- Update emulators when there is no other convenient way to update it, .e.g., if using Arcade machines without keyboard and mouse.

 ## Features